polar-app/polar-app/.journals/BURTON.md

 - DONE: Combine all individual d/ signals
     - URL tokenizer...
 - DONE: Separate event when user creates annotation

-- TODO: 2 question onboarding
-    - student/professor/faculty
-    - what university
-- TODO: can't remove the doc tags... they just magically come back...
+- DONE: can't remove the doc tags... they just magically come back...

 # 2020-03-16 (mon)

 - Fixed the issue with updates.
 We're now updating the RepoDocMetaLoader and